Last update: 21/04/2023

 The "blue economy" can also refer to production and related activities done in the ocean; however, the object of the blue economy is different.
 In the blue economy, businesses exploiting resources (through fishing or mining), producing energy, or engaging in maritime transport or tourism in bodies of water or on the coast should reduce their harm to the environment and become sustainable .

 In other words, the seas provide economic resources that businesses should manage efficiently, in addition to restoring damaged ecosystems and introducing innovative technology that make consumption sustainable.
+In fact, technology, research and investigation, is a strong alley.
+In the last years several solutions have emerged oriented towards the cleaning of ocean garbage and sea dumping in the marine world.

 Still, whether it focuses on the oceans or imitates how nature works, the blue economy always has the same goal: to reduce the harm human activity has to the planet and to make our consumption more environmentally friendly.